Jerry’s wife had filed for divorce. She was willing to mediate the legal issues but made it clear she had no interest in reconciliation.

 It never works.

-So here’s the advice I gave Jerry.
+So here’s the advice I gave Jerry, which God used to rewrite history.

 Stop trying to convince your wife that she is remembering the past wrongly and being overly critical.
 Stop defending and justifying yourself.
-Face the fact that much of her criticism is probably valid.
+Face the fact that much of her criticism is valid.
 Let go of your desire to rewrite her view of your history and focus on being a different man today.

 Ask God to transform you into someone who is genuinely kind, thoughtful, gracious and humble today.
 If you keep it up week after week, praying for God to work in both your heart and hers, her perspective might go through this kind of progression.